Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 1. Students must review the drug screen policy in the University Catalog.

-Software platform: The physical therapy department utilizes software platforms to manage and house student data including, but not limited to, clinical tracking, assessment, and student health and safety records.
+Software platforms: The physical therapy department utilizes software platforms to manage and house student data including, but not limited to, clinical tracking, assessment, and student health and safety records.
 Some platforms charge an additional fee.
-For example EXXAT, a platform utilized by programs within the School of Health Sciences, has two additional fees:

 1. PRISM (formerly STEPS) is the clinical tracking and assessment program used by the School of Health Sciences.
 Cost: one-time out-of-pocket expense of $150 per student.